dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 When returning to a chart after new documents have been added, documents that have not previously been reviewed by the current user will appear in **BOLD** text.
 Documents that have been previously viewed will appear in normal text.

-## Document Pane
+## Documents Tree

 ![Document Pane](DocumentPane.png)

-The Document viewer is in the middle of the screen to display the document, or viewer, clicked on within the document tree or Navigation tree.
+The Documents viewer is in the middle of the screen to display the documents, or viewer, clicked on within the document tree or Navigation tree.

 On the left hand side of main header are backward and forward arrows.
 These arrows will allow users to move back and forth through documents that have been opened in the document the viewer screen.